Social intelligence: Measurement

-Some social intelligence measures exist which are self-report.
-Although easy to administer, there is some question as to whether self-report social intelligence measures would better be interpreted in terms of social self-efficacy (that is, one's confidence in one's ability to deal with social information).
+Some self-report social intelligence measures exist.
+Although easy to administer, the resulting social intelligence measures might better be interpreted in terms of social self-efficacy (that is, one's confidence in one's ability to deal with social information).

-Since low SQ individuals may not have skills necessary to communicate with customers and/or co-workers, they are most successful with minimal customer interaction, smaller groups, or independent work.
-People with SQs over 120 are considered socially skilled, and may work exceptionally well with jobs that involve direct contact and communication with other people.
+Since people with low SQ scores may not have skills necessary to communicate with customers and/or co-workers, they are most successful with minimal customer interaction, smaller groups, or independent work.
+People with SQs over 120 are considered socially skilled, and may work exceptionally well in jobs that involve direct contact and communication with other people.

-George Washington University Social Intelligence Test: Is one of the only ability measures available for assessing social intelligence and was created in June 1928 by Dr.Thelma Hunt a psychologist from George Washington University.
+The George Washington University Social Intelligence Test is one of the only ability measures available for assessing social intelligence.
+It was created in June 1928 by Dr. Thelma Hunt, a psychologist from George Washington University.
 It was originally proposed as a measurement of a person's capacity to deal with people and social relationships.
-The test is designed to assess various social abilities which consisted of observing human behavior, social situation judgement, name & face memory and theory of mind from facial expressions.
-The George Washington University Social Intelligence Test revised second edition consists of items as quoted:
+The test assesses social abilities like observing human behavior, social situation judgement, name & face memory, and theory of mind from facial expressions.
+The George Washington University Social Intelligence Test revised second edition consists of these items: